 – Luan Williams

-Anne Lam is a current Medical Student studying at the University of Adelaide.
+Anne Lam is currently completing her 6th (final) Year of her Medical studies at the University of Adelaide.
 She graduated high school with a perfect ATAR of 99.95 and received a UMAT (now UCAT) score of 97th Percentile.
-She has worked with the National Institute of Education for the past year, regularly assisting with the NIE Medical Interview Workshops, Medical Pathway seminars as well as being NIE’s Schools Liaison Representative in Adelaide.
+She has worked with the National Institute of Education for over 5 years, regularly assisting with the NIE Medical Interview Workshops, Medical Pathway seminars as well as being NIE’s Schools Liaison Representative in Adelaide.

 When preparing for her own medical admission process, Anne left no stone unturned, gaining work experience in a variety of ways.
 To gain more direct exposure of a career in medicine, Anne shadowed multiple specialists in a variety of medical settings including an obstetrician and a general practitioner in Adelaide.
 She also shadowed rural health care providers in rural settings including a GP and a dentist.
 Still yearning to gain more work experience, Anne also travelled to Nepal with Projects Abroad.
 She was able to gain hands-on experience and insight into front-line medicine that was essential to her success during her admission process.